sachinksha/FaangDSA/README.md

 13. **Sorting Problem**
-    **Get the Kth largest element of an unsorted array** - Ignore duplicates - Use qick sort to sort the array first
+    **Get the Kth largest element of an unsorted array** - Ignore duplicates - Use qick sort to sort the array first **Get the Kth smallest element of an unsorted array** - Hoare's quick select algorithm implementation

+14. **Binary Search Algorithm**
+    Input array is sorted in ascending order